logsem/clutch/src/diffpriv/private_multiplicative_weights/README.md

 ```

 It will build the gif under the name of `evolution_distrib.gif`.
+What follows is a output of this function.
 ![Evolution of the distribution.](https://github.com/Pbi0/clutch/blob/pMW_formal/src/diffpriv/private_multiplicative_weights/gif/evolution_distrib.gif?raw=true "Evolution of the distribution.")

 ## NOTES